Rigid Packaging

 bottles, and metal cans.

-can be adapted and closely controlled to meet the needs of the process and
+its properties can be adapted and closely controlled to meet the needs of

-the end application.
-Uses include food packaging, industrial chemicals and
+the process and the end application.
+Uses include food packaging, industrial

-media.
-Polypropylene trays are used for fresh, refrigerated or frozen foods
+chemicals and media.
+Polypropylene trays are used for fresh, refrigerated or

-such as desserts, salads and snacks, and as a barrier layer for packaged
+frozen foods such as desserts, salads and snacks, and as a barrier layer for

-foods to be stored for extended periods of time at ambient temperature.
+packaged foods to be stored for extended periods of time at ambient

 Polyethylene is widely used in the rigid packaging industry.
 It is